NCT Wish discography

-Japanese boy group NCT Wish has released one studio album, three extended plays, two single albums, twelve singles, one promotional single, and one soundtrack.
+Japanese-Korean boy group NCT Wish has released two studio albums, four extended plays, two single albums, sixteen singles, one promotional single, and one soundtrack.
 A sub-unit of the Korean boy group NCT, NCT Wish first released the digital single "Hands Up" as a pre-debut release under the name NCT New Team in December 2023.

 NCT Wish made their official debut in Japan and South Korea simultaneously in February 2024, with the single "Wish".
 "Wish" was released as a physical maxi single in Japan, and as the lead track for the single album of the same name in South Korea.
 The Japanese version of "Wish" debuted at number 3 on the Oricon Singles Chart and received a gold certification with at least 100,000 copies sold, while its Korean single album debuted on top of the Circle Album Chart and received a platinum certification with at least 250,000 copies sold.

 Their first studio album and first Japanese-language album, Wishful, was released in November 2024.
+Their second studio album and first Korean album, Ode to Love, was released April 20, 2026.